 Study abroad in Italian

 Interested in advancing your Italian and learning more about the culture?
-Take a Study Abroad course and make it a reality.
+Take a study abroad course and make it a reality.

 The Italian programme offers flexibility.
-Our Study Abroad Adviser has personally vetted five institutes in well-known cities all over Italy.
+Our Study Abroad Adviser has personally vetted six institutes in well-known cities all over Italy.
 However, if you do wish to choose for yourself to go somewhere off the beaten track, you may as long as it is approved by our Study Abroad Adviser.

 First year of study: